fleschutz/PowerShell/Docs/list-city-weather.md

 ## list-city-weather.ps1 - Lists current weather of cities world-wide

-This script lists the current weather of cities world-wide (west to east).
+This PowerShell script lists the current weather of cities world-wide (west to east).

 ## Parameters
 ```powershell